-The Australian Early Development Census (AEDC) occurs across Australia every three years in schools with kindergarten students.
+The Australian Early Development Census (AEDC) occurs across Australia every three years in schools with the next collection scheduled for Term 2, 2021.
 The census gathers information about how young children have developed prior to their first year of full time school.
-In the 2018 census, NSW had a participation rate of 98.2% for government schools and 95.2% across all school sectors.

 - Physical Health and Wellbeing

 The video below provides an overview of the process through which AEDC data is collected.